bcgov/wps/docs/SFMS_DAILY_JOBS.md

 Backfills overwrite the same SFMS raster keys for each target date and create new `sfms_run` / `sfms_run_log` rows for auditability.

 For actual FWI regeneration, the first date in the range needs the previous day's actual FFMC/DMC/DC rasters to exist unless the first date is one of the April/May Monday re-interpolation days.
-If those seed rasters are missing, the actual weather rasters are still regenerated but FWI calculation is skipped; forecast backfill for that seed date will then fail because forecasts require complete actual seed rasters.
+If those seed rasters are missing, the actual weather rasters are still regenerated but FWI calculation is skipped.